cul-2016/quiz/README.md

 4. run the following command to run the loadtests and pipe the results into a .txt file `artillery run loadtest-{version}.yml > loadtest-{version}.txt`
 5. Once the loadtesting is complete you can view the results in the `.txt` file.

-### Our finding on the load testing
+### Our findings on the load testing

 ##### Staging
 The staging version of the app is hosted on basic heroku with no paid options. (free postgres w/ option of 10 max concurrent connections).
 We reach saturation point in phase 6 of the load testing where it starts to throw errors when it reaches ~60 concurrent users

 ##### Live
-The live version of the app is hosted on 1 dyno @ $25 with.
-We reached a saturation point somewhere between 320 - 500 concurrent users where it started to throw erros.
+The live version of the app is hosted on 1 dyno @ $25.
+We reached a saturation point somewhere between 320 - 500 concurrent users where it started to throw errors.
 This is approximately a six fold increase.